ihmeuw/vivarium/docs/source/concepts/values.rst

    * - | :meth:`register_value_producer <vivarium.framework.values.interface.ValuesInterface.register_value_producer>`
      - | Register a new pipeline with the values system.
 Provide a name for the
        | pipeline and a source.
 Optionally provide a combiner (defaults to
        | the replace combiner) and a postprocessor.
-Provide dependencies (see note).
+Provide required resources (see note).
    * - | :meth:`register_rate_producer <vivarium.framework.values.interface.ValuesInterface.register_rate_producer>`
      - | A special case of :meth:`register_attribute_producer <vivarium.framework.values.interface.ValuesInterface.register_attribute_producer>`
        | for rates specifically.
        | Provide a name for the pipeline and a source and the values system will
        | automatically use the rescale postprocessor.
-Provide dependencies (see note).
+Provide required resources (see note).
    * - | :meth:`register_value_modifier <vivarium.framework.values.interface.ValuesInterface.register_value_modifier>`
      - | Register a modifier to a pipeline.
 Provide a name for the pipeline to
        | modify and a modifier callable.
-Provide dependencies (see note).
+Provide required resources (see note).
    * - | :meth:`get_value <vivarium.framework.values.interface.ValuesInterface.get_value>`
      - | Retrieve a reference to the pipeline with the given name.

 .. note::
-    The registration methods for the values system require dependencies be specified in order for the :ref:`resource manager <resource_concept>` to properly order and manage dependencies.
-These dependencies are the state table columns, other pipelines, and randomness streams that the source or modifier callable uses in producing the dataframe it returns.
+    The registration methods for the values system require that any required resources be specified in order for the :ref:`resource manager <resource_concept>` to properly order and manage dependencies.
+These required resources are the state table columns, other pipelines, and randomness streams that the source or modifier callable uses in producing the dataframe it returns.